joshdoman/multisig-recovery/README.md

 The server connects to a `BITCOIN_NODE` and downloads each block beginning with `START_HEIGHT`.
 Each block is scanned for inscriptions that represent an encrypted multisig descriptor, following the format in [multisig-backup](https://github.com/joshdoman/multisig-backup).
 This descriptor format includes the first four bytes of the SHA256 hash of each pair of master fingerprints (the `xfpPairFingerprint`).
-The server extracts each `xfpPairFingerprint` and builds an index mapping `xfpPairFingerprints` to txids.
-Users can then easily find all txids linked to a pair of master fingerprints.
+The server extracts each `xfpPairFingerprint` and builds an index mapping `xfpPairFingerprints` to inscriptionIds.
+Users can then easily find all inscriptionIds linked to a pair of master fingerprints.

 ## Pre-requisites